Farrah Abraham Goes Topless, Instagram Calls Her A ‘Man’ And A ‘Transvestite’

 “@8yasminemc8 omg I agree her jaw is huge”

 Appearance-based criticism in the celebrity world isn’t exclusive to Farrah.
 Stars like Khloe Kardashian and Kylie Jenner have also fallen under fire.
 Neither, however, seem subject to the levels of spite that Farrah is.
-“And you wonder why people mom shame you because of things like this grow the hell up” was another comment to Farrah’s topless picture.
+“And you wonder why people mom shame you because of things like this grow the hell up” was another comment made on Farrah’s topless picture.
 Appearing to slam the star in general, this comment followed a pattern – Farrah is now trolled for reasons that aren’t necessarily specific.
-“What is wrong with you?” seemed likewise vague.
+Another comment, “What is wrong with you?,” seemed likewise vague.

 Amid questions of whether Farrah’s daughter, Sophia took the picture, comments also slammed Abraham for geo-tagging her picture at The Metropolitan Museum of Art, New York – last night’s star-studded Met Gala was held there.
 “You were NOT at the met wtf,” one user wrote.
 Inevitably, however, comments returned to calling Farrah out on looking like a male.

-“Eww u look like a men [sic] alreeady [sic]” was seen.
-Opening with a similar “eww,” another user asked: “Who is this transvestite?”
+“Eww u look like a men [sic] alreeady [sic],” one user said.
+Opening with a similar “eww,” another user asked, “Who is this transvestite?”

 Farrah has 2.2 million Instagram followers.
 While many seem supportive, an increasing number appear to have jumped aboard the trolling bandwagon.
 Given that Farrah continues to update her feed regularly, she seems to be weathering the storm with remarkable force.